A 30 MONTH STUDY

 7:30 PM EST

-Due to the COVID-19 pandemic, this presentation will be hosted virtually.
-A link will be sent to your email upon registration.
+Due to the COVID-19 pandemic, this presentation was hosted virtually.

 WHAT IS THIS PRESENTATION?